DiracFermi1411/Dynamic_VirtualBackground/README.md

-#This project aims to enhance video calls
-with dynamic virtual backgrounds.
+## This project aims to enhance video calls with dynamic virtual backgrounds

 Ongoing updates and improvements